Close Navigation ×

 5623

-"NARWHAL'S PASSENGER FROM MINDDNAO"
+"NARWHAL'S PASSENGER FROM MINDANAO"

 Built in 1930, the USS NARWHAL was one of the oldest submarines in service.
 Her loyal crew was proud of her although she was bulkier and slower than her more modern sisters.
 A quirk in her diving mechanism had given the NARWHAL the reputation of being haunted.